Jan21/GetRelevantPapers/README.md

 with open("classified_papers.json") as f:
     papers = json.load(f)

-# Filter for papers where both models agree and are relevant
+# Filter for relevant papers from recent years with high citations
 high_confidence_relevant = [
     p for p in papers
-    if p.get('vllm_relevant', False)
+    if p.get('relevant', False)
-    and p.get('openrouter_relevant', False)
     and p.get('year', 0) >= 2020
     and p.get('citationCount', 0) >= 20
 ]